PTFE O-Rings (Teflon)

 Does PTFE absorb fluids?

-No. PTFE has virtually zero fluid absorption.
-Unlike rubber elastomers that can swell in incompatible fluids, PTFE maintains its dimensions in essentially all chemical environments.
+No. PTFE has virtually zero fluid absorption — water absorption is less than 0.01% after prolonged immersion.
+Unlike rubber elastomers that swell in incompatible fluids (changing compression and sealing force), PTFE maintains its dimensions in essentially all chemical environments.
+This dimensional stability is a key advantage in precision valve seats and face seal applications where seal thickness directly controls compression and sealing load.

 How are PTFE O-rings installed differently from rubber O-rings?